Birmingham Reformed Presbyterian Church

 We are “Presbyterian”

 Presbyterian is the biblical form of church government.
-Congregations are under the oversight of local elders.
-The elders in a geographical region form a presbytery and all the presbyteries form a synod.
-Presbyteries and synods meet at regular intervals.
+Local congregations are under the oversight of local elders.
+All elders in the RPCHP form a synod that chiefly serves to pray for and assist one another.
+The synod meets annually.

 What We Believe